microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-v1-v3-migration-registration.md

 The changes below will require at least some code change to your bot.
 In order to not disrupt your existing users, we suggest the following:

 1. Create a new branch of your Bot's source code
-2. Update to the new SDK for your bot's language
+2. Update to the latest version of the [Bot Builder SDK](https://github.com/Microsoft/BotBuilder) for your bot's language
 3. Make appropriate syntax changes
-4. Test with the Bot Framework Channel Emulator on your desktop and then in the cloud
+4. Test with the [Bot Framework Channel Emulator](/en-us/tools/bot-framework-emulator/) on your desktop and then in the cloud
 5. [Upgrade your bot registration in the Bot Framework Developer Portal](#step-3-update-your-bot-registration-in-the-bot-framework-developer-portal)

 The goal of these steps are to ensure continued support for your current users.
 If that's not an issue, you can just update your current deployment in place.